LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D2-LoadTesting.md

 - **Number of Threads (users)**

-  A practical maximum number of threads that can be handled by an average computer running JMeter would be around 500 (depending on the test plan and loop count).
+  A practical maximum number of threads that can be handled by an average host desktop machine running JMeter would be around 500 (depending on the test plan and loop count).

   Note that each thread will execute the test plan's HTTP requests <u>once</u> and then terminate, unless the loop count is greater than 1.
 The threads will <u>not necessarily execute simultaneously</u>.